SeekND/CaptureTheFlag/README.md

 5. Solder the Ground pin in your VTX receiver to your Arduino Ground (the same ground you connected the WS2812 ground to)
 6. Solder the 5v pin in your VTX receiver to your Arduino 5V (the same 5v you connected the WS2812 5v to)
 7. And finally, solder the RSSI pin in your VTX receiver to your Arduino A3
+8. You can now also 3D print this AWESOME folding cover by James Cowel: https://www.thingiverse.com/thing:2780523 or my very crappy attempt of making one: https://www.thingiverse.com/thing:2766437

 [Picture 1 example](pictures/IMG_1432.JPG)